herointene/KanaKill/README.md

 ## Version v0.2.0
 1. Added AUDIO!!! yeahhh
-*** All of the audio files in current version are come from Internet, for my personal, non-commercial use.
-MIT licence in THIS app will not cover these audio files. ***

 ## How to use (v0.1.0)

 1. choose kana type you want to practice on the right-top window